List of Elemental Gelade characters: Main characters

-Rowen (ローウェン, Rōwen), sometimes called just Ro by his friends, is a guardian of Arc Aile and Kuea's pleasure.
+Rowen (ローウェン, Rōwen), also known as Ro by his friends, is a guardian of Arc Aile and Kuea's pleasure.
 He is occasionally tasked to assist with his senior in rank, Cisqua.
 He is a young blond-haired man that tends to dislike conflict.
 In contrast to the impulsive and somewhat outrageous Cisqua, Rowen is logical, polite, and considerate of others.
 His friends believe he is perfect in everything he does, but he realizes there are flaws for trying to perfect everything while training at Arc Aile.

-Rowen appears to be the most ordinary member of the group and is skilled in the more practical ability of cooking, which none of the other members of the group appear to be capable of doing.
+Rowen appears to be the most ordinary member of the group and is skilled at cooking.
 Since they are always low on money, Rowen usually ends up performing odd jobs to make ends meet.
-He was actually born into a wealthy family living in comfort, but for an unknown reason, he joined Arc Aile.
-He is seen unused to hard work and the outdoor life like being afraid of bugs.
+He was born into a wealthy family living in comfort, but, for an unknown reason, joined Arc Aile.
+He is seen unused to hard work and the outdoor life, like being afraid of bugs.

-In the manga, Rowen shows genuine concern and romantic feelings for Viro.
-These feelings allow Rowen to relate to Greyarts later in the manga when Greyarts tries to take revenge on him for the death of his Edel Raid partner.
+In the manga, Rowen shows genuine concern and romantic feelings for Viro; this allows him to relate to Greyarts later on, when Greyarts attempts to take revenge on him for the death of his Edel Raid partner.